quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 If genome-wide genetic similarity between haplotypes perfectly predicts cosine distances at each marker, these residuals will all be 0 (or very close to 0).
 If genome-wide genetic similarity has no predictive power, the residuals will simply represent the difference between the observed cosine distance at a single marker and the marker-wide mean of cosine distances.

+#### Accounting for BXD population structure due to breeding epochs

+The current BXD family was generated in six breeding "epochs."
+As discussed previously, each epoch was initiated with a distinct cross of C57BL/6J and DBA/2J parents; BXDs in four of the epochs were generated following F2 crosses of C57BL/6J and DBA/2J, and BXDs in the other two were generated following advanced intercrosses.
+Due to this breeding approach the BXD epochs differ from each other in a few important ways.
+For example, BXDs derived in epochs 3 and 5 (i.e., from advanced intercross) harbor larger numbers of fixed recombination breakpoints than those from epochs 1, 2, 4, and 6 [@PMID:33472028].
+Although the C57BL/6J and DBA/2J parents used to initialize each epoch were completely inbred, they each possessed a small number unique *de novo* germline mutations that were subsequently inherited by many of their offspring.
+A number of these "epoch-specific" variants have also been linked to phenotypic variation observed between BXDs from different epochs [@PMID:33472028;@PMID:31274109;@PMID:30984232;@PMID:31057322].

+To account for potential population structure, as well as these epoch-specific effects, we introduced the ability to perform stratified permutation tests in the inter-haplotype distance approach.
+Normally, in each of *N* permutations we shuffle the per-haplotype mutation spectrum data such that haplotype labels no longer correspond to the correct mutation spectra (i.e., shuffle mutation spectra *across* epochs).
+In the stratified approach, we instead shuffle per-haplotype mutation data *within* epochs, preserving epoch structure while still enabling mutation spectra permutations.

 #### Implementation and source code

 The inter-haplotype distance method was implemented in Python, and relies heavily on the following Python libraries: `numpy`, `pandas`, `matplotlib`, `scikit-learn`, `pandera`, `seaborn`, and `numba` [@doi:10.1038/s41586-020-2649-2;@doi:10.5281/zenodo.3509134;@doi:10.1109/MCSE.2007.55;@url:https://jmlr.csail.mit.edu/papers/v12/pedregosa11a.html;@doi:10.25080/Majora-342d178e-010;@doi:10.21105/joss.03021;@doi:10.1145/2833157.2833162].